AkshatSW/CropScope/README.md

 ## Conclusion

 CropScope is a powerful tool that can help farmers detect plant diseases quickly and accurately.
 By providing farmers with recommendations for treatment, we hope to help them save their crops and contribute to a more sustainable food system.
-If you have any questions or suggestions, please feel free to contact us.